 The use of mycorrhizals in actinidia helps to increase the area of contact between the soil and the root, favoring the arrangement of nutrients, improving their tolerance to active limestone and favoring the establishment of the plant free of pathogenic microorganisms.

-In this line, JISA customers have at their disposal products such as MICOPRON, FUSVICUR and VITATEK, products based on mycorrhizals and rhizobacteria that helps to:
+In this line, JISA customers have at their disposal products such as Micopron® (consortium of mycorrhizal fungi and PGPR bacteria), Fusvicur® and Vitatek®, products based on mycorrhizals and rhizobacteria that helps to:

 • Maintain the fertility of our soils.